 If you want the microchip implanted but don’t have any other procedures planned, discuss with your vet if your animal will needs be put under anesthesia or not.

 The needle is larger than needles used to inject vaccines or medications, so yes, there will be a bit of pain, but only for a moment.
 If the animal is under anesthesia when it is done, they won’t feel anything.

 Registering Your Pet’s Chip

-Once the chip is implanted, you will be given information on how to register it.
+After your pet’s microchipping in Marion, you will be given information on how to register it.
 You must provide your contact information to the company that manufactured the chip.
 Your information will be kept safe and secure.
 Registration can usually be done online and only takes a few minutes.

 It is essential that you complete the registration form, or the company will not be able to identify your pet.

 If You Adopted a Pet From a Shelter